Braxai/Course-Notes/ECS 153 Computer Security/Mitigating Memory-Safety Vulnerabilities.md

 ASLR is a mitigation that tries to make predicting addresses in memory more difficult ASLR : each time a progrum runs, the beginning section of memory is randomly chosen
-- if the program imports libraries we randomize the starting address of each library's source code ASLR causes absolute addresses of variables, saved registers (sfp and rip), and code isntructions to be different each time the program is run
+- if the program imports libraries we randomize the starting address of each library's source code ASLR causes absolute addresses of variables, saved registers (sfp and rip), and code instructions to be different each time the program is run
-- attacker can no longer overwrite some part of memory with a constant address Randomizing stack/heap prevents attacker from placing shellcode on the stack/heap without knowing the address of the stack/heap
+- attacker can no longer overwrite some part of memory with a constant address

+Randomizing stack/heap prevents attacker from placing shellcode on the stack/heap without knowing the address of the stack/heap

-Randomizing code meansattacker cannot construct an ROP chain or return-to-libc attack without knowing the address of the code
+Randomizing code means attacker cannot construct an ROP chain or return-to-libc attack without knowing the address of the code

 Constraint: segments need to start at page bounrary (starting address of each section will be multiple of page size)